Instance-JS/Instance/docs/table-of-elements.md

 Instead of trudging through 'the docs' or brute-forcing it on their own.

-Good architecture is inclusive of its own documentation, but not everyone will-—or should have to—-write a mini-treatise on acronym formalization, in order to preemptively solve a problem that the spec itself allows, and that most would never consider.
+Good architecture is inclusive of its own documentation, but not everyone will-—or should have to—-write a mini-treatise on acronym formalization, in order to preemptively solve a problem that the spec itself allows.

 This note serves as a formal request that `<acronym>` be resurrected and brought back to the living spec, documented with clear, updated normalization patterns.